fecgov/fec-cms/README.md

 More information about using SSH with cloud.dov can be found in the [cloud.gov SSH documentation](https://cloud.gov/docs/apps/using-ssh/#cf-ssh).

 ## Accounts
 Accounts are handled in the cms admin.
-All accounts will be reviewd annualy.
+All accounts will be reviewed annually.

 ## Copyright and licensing